Owen Hart: Feud with Bret Hart (1993–1995)

 Bret tried to make amends with Owen, teaming with him on a regular basis.
 Bret even secured the two a shot at the WWF Tag Team Championship.
 They faced the Quebecers for the title at the Royal Rumble in January 1994.
 Initially everything was fine between the brothers, but when Bret hurt his knee (kayfabe) and was unable to tag Owen in for a long period of time, the younger Hart got frustrated.
-When the referee stopped the match due to Bret's damaged knee, Owen snapped; he kicked his brother in the knee and then walked off, berating Bret on the Titantron shortly after as Bret was being helped backstage.
+When the referee stopped the match due to Bret's damaged knee, Owen snapped; he kicked his brother's leg and then walked off, berating Bret on the Titantron shortly after as Bret was being helped backstage.
 This started his run as a heel.
 After the act, an infuriated Owen accused his brother of being selfish and holding him down.
 Owen admitted that it felt good to take out his brother.
+Later that evening, Hart entered the Royal Rumble match, but was swiftly eliminated by Diesel.
 The two brothers faced off for the first time at WrestleMania X, where Owen cleanly pinned his older brother.
 Later in the evening, Bret won the WWF Championship against Yokozuna while Owen stood by and watched in anger and jealousy as Bret celebrated in the ring.
-Owen won the 1994 King of the Ring tournament turning back Razor Ramon in the finals with an elbow drop to the back and with an assist from Jim Neidhart.
+In June 1994, Owen won the 1994 King of the Ring tournament turning back Razor Ramon in the finals with an elbow drop to the back and with an assist from Jim Neidhart.
 After the victory, Owen dropped "The Rocket" nickname and took the nickname "The King of Harts."

 Owen and Bret feuded throughout the summer of 1994, clashing many times both in singles and later in tag team matches (with Bret joined by the returning British Bulldog).
 Two prominent matches took place in this feud: first, their steel cage match in the co-main event of SummerSlam for Bret's WWF Championship, which Bret won.
 This match later received a five-star rating from Dave Meltzer.
 The second was a lumberjack match on August 17 that Owen initially won and was announced as WWF Champion; Bret won the match after it was ordered to continue due to interference.
 At the Survivor Series, Owen struck the most damaging blow against his brother as he conned his own mother Helen to throw in the towel for Bret.
 The ploy cost Bret the WWF Championship to Bob Backlund.
-Owen also prevented Bret from regaining the WWF Championship at the Royal Rumble in 1995 when he interfered in the match between Bret and new champion Diesel.
+At the same event, Hart teamed with Diesel, Jeff Jarrett, Jim Neidhart, and Shawn Michaels as "the Teamsters" in a loss to "the Bad Guys" (Fatu, Razor Ramon, Sione, 1-2-3 Kid, and British Bulldog).
+Owen also prevented Bret from regaining the WWF Championship at the Royal Rumble in January 1995 when he interfered in the match between Bret and new champion Diesel.
+Later that evening, he entered the Royal Rumble match, but was eliminated by British Bulldog.
 In the weeks after the Royal Rumble, Bret and Owen clashed again with Bret soundly defeating his brother, thus putting an end to their feud for the time being.